zelisinho/anypoint-examples/filtering-a-message/README.md

 The following steps outline the process to build this application.

 1. Create a new Mule Project by going to **File > New... > Mule Project** and name it **Filtering a Message**.
-2. Drag an **HTTP endpoint** into a new flow.
-This is an inbound endpoint for your application and receives all the requests that reference its address.

-		Display Name	Receive HTTP Requests From Apps
+2. Drop an HTTP Connector to the flow.
+2. Click on the plus sign next to the Connector Configuration field.
+A dialogue for creating HTTP Listener Configuration will be displayed.
+Fill in:

 		Host 	localhost
 		Port 	8081
-		Path
+   Click Ok button.
+2. Set *Path* attribute to */* value and *Allowed Methods* to *POST*.
 3. Drag an **And Filter**.
 4. Add a **Message Property Filter** to the **And Filter**.